-Use is now also made of the radio and T.V. to enrich the experiences of the students enrolled correspondence programmes [For example, A I.R. broadcasts such programmes for students in the southern region enrolled in the Madurai Kamaraj University].
-Now such courses in science subjects like physics, chemistry, botany, zoology etc involving practicals are also offered.
+Use is now also made of the radio and T.V. to enrich the learning experiences of the students enrolled in correspondence programmes [For example, A I.R. broadcasts such programmes for students in the southern region enrolled in the Madurai Kamraj University].
+Now such courses in science subjects like physics, chemistry, botany, zoology etc involving practical's are also offered.
 The effectiveness of such correspondence courses depends upon the analytical clarity and effectiveness of representation of the lessons prepared as well as on the proper motivation of the students.
-However, it cannot be doubted that such courses, in conjunction with open universities, are of great value in stimulating intellectual progress, particularly in developing countries like India.
+However, it cannot be doubted that such courses, in conjunction with open particularly in developing countries like India.